create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ## Overview

-ViewpointGroup collects Viewpoint, OrthoViewpoint and other ViewpointGroup nodes for better user-navigation support with a shared description on the viewpoint list.
+ViewpointGroup can contain Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes for better user-navigation support with a shared description on the viewpoint list.

 The ViewpointGroup node belongs to the **Navigation** component and its default container field is *children.* It is available since X3D version 3.2 or later.